gracelang/language/spec.md

 Requesting Methods with Type Parameters {#GenericMethodRequests}
 ---------------------------------------

-Methods that have type parameters may be requested without explicit type arguments.
-When a method declared with type parameters is requested in a statically typed context without explicit type arguments, the type arguments are inferred.
+Methods that have type parameters may be requested with or without explicit type arguments.
+If type arguments are supplied there must be the same number of arguments as there are parameters.
+If type arguments are omitted, they are assumed to be type `Unknown`.

 ### Examples {#examples-24 .unnumbered}